The Medicaid Date

 - Amy has IRAs, stocks, and cash worth $50,000

-- Amy has income of $700 per month
+- Amy has an income of $700 per month

 Based on these facts, Amy gets some help with putting together their finances and eventually qualifying Rory for Medicaid.
-In the end with a good Care Assistance Plan, Amy gets to keep about $75,000, she gets to keep the house with some repairs and upgrades, gets all burial and funeral expenses pre-arranged and paid for, and managed to get income of $2,500 per month to Amy.
+In the end with a good Care Assistance Plan, Amy gets to keep about $75,000, gets to keep the house with some repairs and upgrades, gets all burial and funeral expenses pre-arranged and paid for, and managed to get an income of $2,500 per month.
 The downside is that she had to spend about $20,000 on Rory’s care before Medicaid took over, and Amy does not get to have the maximum “Community Spouse Resource Allowance” of about $110,000.

 Now let’s take a look at the same facts but Amy starts planning a few months before Rory actually has to go into a nursing home.
 By shifting assets around prior to the snapshot date and using a simple revocable living trust on a temporary basis, the full $110,000 can be kept by Amy on the Snapshot Date, still take all of the same other spend down steps, but now Amy and Rory didn’t have to spend down anything on Rory’s care and still get all of the other benefits to Amy.
 In the end, Amy and Rory came out $55,000 ahead simply by planning two months out.